 This clause may be modified.

-If an office other than the Chair or Vice Chair becomes vacant for any reason (such as resignation, removal, lack of nomination at an election), a temporary appointment shall be made by the Chair for a period of up to six months.
-In the case of Chair or Vice Chair, the Sponsor Chair shall make the temporary appointment, with input from the Working Group.
-An appointment or election for the vacated office shall be made in accordance with the requirements in Clause 3.0 and 3.1 at the earliest practical time.
+If an office other than the Chair or Vice Chair is vacant for any reason (such as resignation, removal, lack of nomination at an election), a temporary appointment shall be made by the Chair for a period of up to 6 months.
+In the case of Chair or Vice Chair, the Standards Committee Chair shall make the temporary appointment, with input from the Working Group.
+An appointment or election for the vacated office shall be made in accordance with the requirements in Clauses 3.0 and 3.1 at the next plenary.

 3.3 Removal of Officers

 This clause may be modified.
+Two cases are provided; either choose one of these cases – Case 1 or Case 2 – or create a similar process for this clause and delete the other options.

-An officer may be removed by approval of two-thirds of the members of the Working Group.
-Removal of the Chair and Vice Chair requires affirmation by the Sponsor.
-Grounds for removal shall be included in any motion to remove an officer of the Working Group.
+An officer may be removed by approval of two-thirds of the members of the Working Group meeting in Executive Session, or in accordance with the procedures of the Standards Committee.
+Removal of the Chair requires affirmation by the Standards Committee.
 The officer suggested for removal shall be given an opportunity to make a rebuttal prior to the vote on the motion for removal.

 3.4 Responsibilities of Working Group Officers